MusubaPy/Install-Ubuntu-guide/README.md

 - **F12** is the most common key for bringing up your system’s boot menu, but **Escape**, **F2** and **F10** are common alternatives.
 If you’re unsure, look for a brief message when your system starts - this will often inform you of which key to press to bring up the boot menu.

 If automatic booting does not start, you need to set the computer to boot not from your hard drive, but from a newly recorded USB installer.
 To do this, restart your computer and press **Del**, **F8**, **Shift+F2** or another key combination during the BIOS splash screen to open the BIOS setup menu.
 ![image](https://user-images.githubusercontent.com/11860297/175530047-57618fd6-1c2e-4082-bd1c-1677226222b8.png)

+Here you need to go to the **Boot** tab, and then in the **Boot device priority** section set your flash drive or DVD to the first place.
+Then you only need to go to the **Exit** tab and click **Exit & Save settings**.

+Go to the [website](https://www.lifewire.com/change-the-boot-order-in-bios-2624528) for more information.
 <a name="InstallUbuntu"></a>
 ## 3.Installing Ubuntu 18.04